-This little known and obscure Egyptian symbol "is a heavily beaded necklace characterized by a crescent front, heavy collar and a counterweight at the back (to keep it in place)" that also doubled as a percussion instrument in ancient Egypt.
-It was worn with the hope that it would bring the bearer fertility, potency, joy,and good luck.
+This little-known and obscure Egyptian symbol “is a heavily beaded necklace characterized by a crescent front, heavy collar and a counterweight at the back (to keep it in place)” that also doubled as a percussion instrument in ancient Egypt.
+It was worn, hoping that it would bring the bearer fertility, potency, joy, and good luck.
 The menat is also known as the menit or menet.

 Swans And Doves

-The Greek goddess of love, Aphrodite, and her Roman counterpart, Venus, goddess of love and desire, are symbolized by a swan.
+The Greek goddess Aphrodite, and her Roman counterpart, Venus, goddess of desire and love, symbolize a swan.
 A popular depiction of love is two swans opposite each other with beaks touching.
-The shape their necks forms looks like a heart, and this, at least in modern culture, reinforces its symbolism.
+Their necks form look like a heart, which reinforces its symbolism, at least in modern culture.
 Swans mate for life.

-The dove is a well-known Christian symbol of Christ's peace and love, but two doves together signify fidelity.
-Thisis also a symbol for deep, enduring love, and in the Hindu tradition, the dove is a symbol of the heart's limitless capacity for love.
+The dove is a well-known Christian symbol of Christ’s peace and love, but two doves signify fidelity.
+This is also a symbol of deep, enduring love, and in the Hindu tradition, the dove symbolizes the heart’s limitless capacity for love.

 Doves are also known to mate for life, and the male is a hands-on father with the chicks.
 Doves are a beautifully pure symbol of marriage and partnership.

-In Japan and China, a red maple leaf is used as an emblem for lovers and serves to remind one of the beauties of love in everyday life.
+In Japan and China, a red maple leaf is used as an emblem for lovers and reminds one of the beauties of love in everyday life.
 North American settlers also used to place a maple leaf at the foot of the bed to attract sexual pleasure, ensure deep sleep and ward off evil.
-In the same tradition, a stork using a maple branch to build its nest is used to depict parental love welcoming a new baby.
+In the same tradition, a stork using a maple branch to build its nest depicts parental love welcoming a new baby.

 Much like the sweetness of maple syrup, a maple leaf also signifies the sweet feelings associated with being in love.